 - PTO is easy for employees to track if everyone’s vacation resets at the start of the year.

 - Employees are able to use their vacation immediately, which helps if they have upcoming milestones or holidays.

 - Employees can spend vacation days that they haven’t earned yet, using them all at the start of the calendar year

-- Some states are required to pay out accrued paid time off, and calculating what an employee is owed is a challenge for employees.
+- Some states require you to pay out accrued paid time off, and calculating this is a challenge for employees.

-There is no set answer for which method is best.
+There’s no correct answer for which method is best.
 Learn what works for your employees and your HR processes before implementing it across the company.

 Use It Or Lose It vs Carry Forward Time Off

-The next step toward developing your PTO plan is to decide whether or not employees can roll over their paid time off or if you want a “use it or lose it,” method.
+The next step toward developing your PTO plan is to decide whether or not employees can roll over their paid time off or if they’ll “use it or lose it.”

 Carry Forward PTO

 This policy allows employees to roll over their vacation time to the next fiscal year or benchmark.
 This way, employees don’t feel pressure to use their PTO.
 However, this can create a problem where an employee can save up years of PTO and then use it all at once.
 Some employers create caveats in the PTO policies to prevent this.